 Discretion

-How to Add CO2 To Your Grow Room
+How To Add CO2 To Your Grow Room

 There are two main methods for adding CO2 to your grow room that professional grows typically implement.
 CO2 generators and compressed CO2 allow for the most control over how much CO2 is emitted, although come with a higher price tag than alternative methods.
 Let’s review each individually, to see if either method will work for your space.
 Remember, with any CO2 method, photosynthesis only occurs when lights are on.
 So, using a timer to control output is ideal.
 Plus, plants naturally transpire CO2 at night.
 This means levels are normally higher in the AM, than later in the cycles of light.